-When sequencing a peptide using the manual de novo tools, we can get PEAKS to help us by searching to the left or right of a selected peak and returning a set of possible sequence tags (see the Manual de novo section in the next chapter).
-We can choose how many search results we'd like to see and choose how the maximum (number of amino acid residues) length.
+When sequencing a peptide using the manual de novo tools, we can get PEAKS to help us by searching to the left or right of a selected peak and returning a set of possible sequence tags (see Manual De novo section in the next chapter).
+We can choose how many search results we'd like to see, and we can choose how long (number of amino acid residues) we'd like these tags to be at a maximum.
 To choose how long tags will be, we click on the "Maximum tag length" dropdown list box, and making a selection.
-To choose the number of search results displayed, click on the "Maximum return" dropdown list and make a selection.
+Choose the number of search results displayed by clicking on the "Maximum return" dropdown list and making a selection.

 Changing the default machine error sets the amount of error PEAKS will tolerate when tagging a residue.
 For example: we have a mass difference of 113.19 between two y-ions that we have labeled.
 We are fairly confident that this should be tagged L (Leucine, with actual mass of 113.08), but PEAKS is not labeling it for us.
 This may be because 113.19 is too far out of PEAKS error tolerance for the mass of L. We can tweak the settings until we get the desired result.
 To do so, type a value for error (larger numbers indicate greater tolerance) into the "Default machine error" textbox.

-After having made all desired changes, click the "OK" button to save changes and exit the dialogue box.
+After having made all desired changes, click the "Ok" button to save changes and exit the dialogue box.
 Click the "Cancel" button to exit, discarding changes.